ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 ConnectionProperties := Connection.GetProperties()
 ~~~

 Depending on the status of the connection, the queried Connection
 Properties will include different information:

+\[TODO: turn this list into actual properties or move up into the explaining text]

 * The status of the connection, which can be one of the following:
   Establishing, Established, Closing, or Closed.